Thioureas: Structure and bonding

+On the other hand, some compounds depicted as isothioureas and in fact thioureas, one example being mercaptobenzimidazole.

 Synthesis

 N,N′-unsubstituted thioureas can be prepared by treating the corresponding cyanamide with hydrogen sulfide or similar sulfide sources.
 Organic ammonium salts react with potassium thiocyanate as the source of the thiocarbonyl (C=S).

 Alternatively, N,N′-disubstituted thioureas can be prepared by coupling two amines with thiophosgene: